 Design and comfort

-Design and comfort are two features every best hammer drill should be boasting.
+Design and comfort are two features every hammer drill should be boasting.
 Anything that lacks an ergonomic design feels uncomfortable to use, chiefly due to the poor grip.
 Such a rotary hammer may discourage you from using it the next time.

 To get the best in the world of comfort, choose a model with an ergonomic design as well as a soft grip handle.
 That way, you’ll be able to use it for any project, right from masonry to metalwork and anything in between.

 If shopping online, make sure to read product descriptions and reviews to get the bigger picture of the unit before investing in it.
 We recommend opting for a unit whose rotary motor has a mechanism for minimizing discomfort occasioned by torque reaction.

 Of course, thinking about user’s safety when working with power tools is of great importance.
 A hammer drill is such a powerful tool, and any mishap can be perilous, to say the least.

 In that case, ensure there are adequate safety features in place for your protection in case something unthinkable happens.
 For instance, get a device consisting of two ergonomic handles for improved safety and comfort during operation.
 This also enhances stability.

 On the same breathe, choose a unit that has an automated bit locking system, which keeps the bits secure to prevent accidents from happening.
 In case of unexpected torque reactions, there should be an integral clutch to save your arms from jolting together with the drill.
 Other safety features to keep an eye on include the shock absorption technology, overheating protection, and tracking technology for locating the drill in the event of negligence or theft.